DefaltZ/nimbus-docs/docs/resources/guides/guide.md

 Every year or two there are minute changes to the manual for marking criterias, or the introduction of a new form of motion prefix, for example the recently introduced **This House Predicts** introduced in the UADC 2022 manual.
 But in its entirety the manual largely remains unchanged and standardized throughout; across all your tournaments anywhere on the face of Earth, as long as it is an APD tournmanent, the UADC manual will serve as your holy bible.
 The most recent article will be linked at the footnote of this article in the very end.

+**DISCLAIMER**

+*While this guide stays true to the UADC manual in structure and essence of content, simplifications to the text, modifications or insertion of other text/examples are made in this guide to make it better suited for novice debators to grasp.*

 ## Basics

 There are two teams in a debate, each team having three members.
 The room has a number of judges, with one designated as "Chair", and the other judges are designated as "panelists" and "trainees".
 The chair oversees the debate, handles the proceedings by calling in speakers, and calling order if necessary.
 The chair submits a ballot, and gives a decision regarding who they believe won the debate.
 A panelist is a supporting judge to the chair, who also submits a ballot, and gives a decision regarding who they believe won the debate.
 A trainee is a supporting judge to the chair, who does not submit a ballot/vote but still gives adecision regarding who they believe won the debate.
 While a trainee gives a decision, their decision is not considered in the final results of the round.
 The final decision of the debate rests with the Chair.